Richardaeld/Fat_Racoon_Kitchen/README.md

 ## Lessons
 + Index cards
     + A simple commit is added to the cards that lets users know the cards are clickable
         + Each index card is flippable with most of them containing information on both sides
     + The information provided gives new chefs some hints and tricks at getting started in the kitchen and making the best of what they have on hand

 ## Profile
 + Two clean buttons on top that allow users to either create a recipe they want to preserve or update their own profile
 + Users can clearly see their own bio and avatar image
 + Users have access to their entire uplaoded/favorited recipe history with a single click
-    + Users will always see their ten most recently uploaded/favorited
+    + Users will always see their ten most recently uploaded/favorited/viewed
 + Users can see their 10 recently viewed recipes

 ## Recipe
 + If a user has submitted a recipe, they can modify or delete that recipe.
 + Logged in users:
     + Can favorite a recipe so they can return to it easier
++ Logged in uploader of recipe:
+    + Can edit the recipe or delete it.
-+ Clearly displays avatar image so users can see what dish looks like
++ Clearly displays avatar image so users can see what dish looks like (or displays a defaut blank)
 + All general recipe information is displayed and easiy viewed
 + Recipe's ingredients and steps:
     + Each labeled in their own lists.